run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 * Project B has been allocated with a quota of 1 GPU and GPU over quota weight is set to High.

 Then, Project A is allocated with 3 GPUs and project B is allocated with 1 GPU. if both Projects go over quota, Project A will receive additional 25% (=1/(1+3)) of the idle GPUs and Project B will receive additional 75% (=3/(1+3)) of the idle GPUs.

+With the addition of node-pools, the principles of Over-Quota and Over-Quata priority are kept unchanged, however, the amount of resources that are allocated with Over-Quota and Over-Quota Priority are calculated against node-pool resources instead of the whole Project resources.

+* Note: Over-Quota On/Off and Over-Quota Priority settings remain at the Project and Department level.

 ### Bin-packing & Consolidation